Knowledge Hub / Introducing Bach Nguyen

 18/06/2024

-Written by Isabella Hales
+Written by Sarah McDonald

 At SilverRail, we’re not just about trains and tech- we’re all about our people.
 We’re a key player in the rail industry, not only leading the way in transforming the way people move but also placing a strong emphasis on the happiness and the growth of our employees.
 In a field where innovation is paramount, we stand out not just for our advancements but also for our commitments to building a vibrant and inclusive company culture.
 We are dedicated to empowering and championing our workforce, employees are not merely contributors but integral members of a tight-knit community.